Professor Neil Lawrence

 We ran a Gaussian Process Winter School in Sheffield from Monday 13th January to Wednesday 15th January 2014.

 We hosted a 1-day workshop on Gaussian Processes for Spatiotemporal Modelling on Thursday 16th January 2013.
 It followed directly after the Winter School.

-MASAMB 2014 is being hosted by the group in Sheffield.
-With Nicolo Fusi we will also organise a colocated workshop on statistical genetics and a one day workshop showcasing Sheffield computational biology.
+MASAMB 2014 was hosted by the group in Sheffield, with James Hensman as main organizer.
+With Nicolo Fusi we also organised a colocated workshop on statistical genetics.

-With James Hensman, Joaquin Quinonero Candela and Tianshi Gao, Neil is organising a NIPS workshop on Probabilistic Models for Big Data.
+With James Hensman, Joaquin Quinonero Candela and Tianshi Gao, Neil organised a NIPS workshop on Probabilistic Models for Big Data.

 Moving on: September 2013, two researchers from the group are moving on to faculty jobs this month, Nicolas Durrande has returned to France and Ciira Maina has taken a position at Dedan Kimathi University of Technology.

 In June we held a Gaussian Process Summer School in Sheffield.

-Neil is Tutorials Chair for NIPS 2013.
-We've got a great line up of tutorials, available here.
+Neil was Tutorials Chair for NIPS 2013.
+We had a great line up of tutorials, details available here.

 In Computer Science Neil leads the Machine Learning Research Group.
 In Neuroscience he leads the Computational Biology Research Group.
 His research interests are in probabilistic models with applications in computational biology and personalized health.